 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.8 months, from April 22 to July 14, with an average daily incident shortwave energy per square meter above 7.3 kWh.
-The brightest day of the year is June 10, with an average of 8.4 kWh.
+The brightest month of the year in Santa Fe is June, with an average of 8.2 kWh.

 The darker period of the year lasts for 3.1 months, from November 5 to February 8, with an average daily incident shortwave energy per square meter below 4.1 kWh.
-The darkest day of the year is December 20, with an average of 3.1 kWh.
+The darkest month of the year in Santa Fe is December, with an average of 3.1 kWh.